-Workplace Law means the Fair Work Act 2009, and relevant laws of the Commonwealth and of the relevant State or Territory relating to equal employment opportunity, unlawful discrimination and workplace health and safety legislation regulating the employment by the Approved Sponsor of its Primary Sponsored Persons.
+Workplace Law means the Fair Work Act 2009, and relevant laws of the Commonwealth and of the relevant State or Territory relating to equal employment opportunity, unlawful discrimination and workplace health and safety legislation regulating the employment by the Sponsor of its overseas workers.

 Workforce Plan means a report that outlines the current, and where requested, projected future composition of an Approved Sponsor's workforce.
-It should include details of the total number of Australian workers (including permanent residents) and temporary visa holders engaged by the Approved Sponsor.
+It should include details of the total number of Australian workers